-A classic sweet-savory sandwich, Blue Cheese is a winner for so many reasons.
+A classic sweet-savory sandwich, Blue Cheese strain is a winner for so many reasons.
 With the unique taste and feel of this strain, Blue Cheese is guaranteed to stay a favorite among the medical and recreational users alike.

 |Sativa/Indica %||Indoor Yield||Outdoor Yield||Flowering Period|